2018-19 Book Selections

 - Ché Abram, Associate Director of Diversity, Office of Diversity & Inclusion

 - Monique Pinkney, Technology Training & Development Specialist, Information Technology

-- Shawna Holbrook, Admission Counselor, Office of Admission
+- Shawna Holbrook, Assistant Director of Admission and Diversity Recruitment, Office of Admission

 - Latricia Maddox, Adminstrative Assistant, Office of Diversity & Inclusion